gdsbook/book/notebooks/01_geospatial_computational_environment.md

 than that in which it was produced.
 There are several approaches to implement this concept in a practical setting.
 For this book, we use a package called Docker.
-Docker is based on an obscure feature of Linux called containers, which allows to run processes in an isolated way within the operating system.
+Docker is based on an obscure feature of Linux called containers, which  run processes in an isolated way within the operating system.
-We decided to settle on Docker for several reasons but, in particular, for three core ones: first, it is widely adopted as an industry standard (e.g. almost any website today runs on Docker containers), which means it is well supported and is not likely to disappear any time soon; second, it has also become a standard in the world of data science, which means foundational
+We decided to settle on Docker for  for three main reasons: first, it is widely adopted as an industry standard (e.g. almost any website today runs on Docker containers), which means it is well supported and is not likely to disappear any time soon; second, it has also become a standard in the world of data science, which means foundational